Charges against legal observer detained at Denver immigration court dropped

 Shortly after President Donald Trump assumed office, he lifted a longstanding ban on arrests in sensitive locations, which include schools, churches, hospitals and courthouses.

 Mclean-Riggs said she was aware of two legal observers arrested in Denver Immigration Court.
-Only one charged.
+Only one had been charged.

-A lawsuit filed last month in the U.S. District Court for the Southern District of New York alleges ICE, the Department of Homeland Security, the Department of Justice and the EOIR have engaged in a coordinated effort to detain noncitizens who appear for hearings in immigration courts nationwide.
+A lawsuit filed last month in the U.S. District Court for the Southern District of New York alleged ICE, the Department of Homeland Security, the Department of Justice and the EOIR have engaged in a coordinated effort to detain people who appear for hearings in immigration courts nationwide.

 The suit is seeking declaratory and injunctive relief.

-Trump promised on the campaign that he would conduct a massive deportation effort, amidst growing fears of the notorious Venezuelan prison gang that took over three apartment complexes in Aurora.
+Trump promised on the campaign that he would conduct a massive deportation effort in response to the surges of people illegally crossing the U.S. border with Mexico and growing fears of the notorious Venezuelan prison gang that took over three apartment complexes in Aurora.

 The ACLU of Colorado also has sued the Trump administration over ICE’s warrantless arrests as part of a broader effort to detain immigrants living in the United States without legal status.
 A federal judge earlier this week granted a preliminary injunction in that case.